Peg Oliveira, PhD

 National Lecture Staff - Texascecilia@gesell-yale.org

-Cecilia Locke holds a Bachelor of Arts & Master of Counseling degrees from St. Edward's University in Austin TX.
-She is also a Licensed Professional Counselor and has a Montessori Teaching Certification.
+Cecilia Locke holds Bachelor of Arts and Master of Counseling degrees from St. Edward's University in Austin TX.
+She is a Licensed Professional Counselor and completed a Montessori Teaching Certification.
 She has worked in the educational field for over 30 years; 20 in early childhood.
 Cecilia is now retired from her last position as the Director of Students Support Services at a private school in Texas.
-In this role she worked with children from Pre-K 3 to 8th grade who need extra guidance in order to be successful in school.
+In this role she worked with children in Pre-K 3 through 8th grade who needed guidance in order to be successful in school.

-She was introduced to Gesell in 1999 where she attended her first GDO-R workshop in Grapevine, Texas.
-In 2015 she joined the National Lecture Staff.
-Over the many years of using the GDO-R she has seen the value of a tool to help in placing children with their developmental peer group.
+Cecilia was introduced to Gesell in 1999, attending her first GDO-R workshop in Grapevine, Texas in 1999; she was immediately hooked.
+Cecilia joined the National Lecture Staff in 2015.
+Over her many years using the Gesell Assessment System she is convinced of the value of a tool to help in placing children with their developmental peer group.
 She is fond of saying, “Viewing children through a developmental lens is life changing, it provides insight into developmentally appropriate behavior and academic expectations for each child in your care.”

 National Lecture Staff - North Carolinapatsy@gesell-yale.org